luyadev/luya/docs/guide/app-module-frontend.md

 ### Controller actions

-Controller provides a very flexible way to impelement logic into your module following the methodology from [Yii controller structure](http://www.yiiframework.com/doc-2.0/guide-structure-controllers.html).
+Controller provides a very flexible way to implement logic into your module following the methodology from [Yii controller structure](http://www.yiiframework.com/doc-2.0/guide-structure-controllers.html).

-Controller actions are pretty powerful functions to enrich your application, basically `module/controller/actions` is the concept in short, therefore some basic examples of use cases is explained below.
+Controller actions are pretty powerful functions to enrich your application, basically `module/controller/actions` is the concept in short, therefore some basic examples of use cases are explained below.

-Lets assume we have this default controller with following actions:
+Let´s assume we have this default controller with following actions:

 ```php
 namespace app\modules\frontendmodule\controllers;